hackerb9/vt340test/apl/charset/APL-ISO-IR-68.TXT.md

 ## 2. Incorrect IR-68 sequences

-The IR-68-to-Unicode file also lists incorrect IR-68 sequences for some characters:
+The APL-ISO-IR-68.TXT file also contains incorrect IR-68 sequences for some characters:

 ### QUAD DOWNWARDS ARROW